dajuca/edhec/solution_to_adapt.md

 </details>

 Your _VM_ is now fully operational with:
-- A python virtualenv (taxifare-env) to run your code
+- A python virtualenv (luxury-env) to run your code
 - The credentials to connect to your _GitHub_ account
 - The credentials to connect to your _GCP_ account